Wednesday, August 14, 2024

 I haven't had vivid dreams in a while.
 Things are pretty tame in my life, so my dreams tend to match.
 But I had a pretty lively one last night.
 In it, my son's father and I were getting along quite well.
 So well, it genuinely surprised me.
 In the dream, I recall saying that I'd have to work out in therapy how to actually like my ex as a person, because I'd started detesting him so much, and he was so nice now, that I would miss my actual hatred for him.
 But then, the dream, he said the one thing that would set me off (which is par for the course with him) and I wailed on his ass right there.
 I woke up shortly after.

 Like any typical Thursday for the last few months, I woke up this morning and dreaded going to see my trainer.
 Even though I've seen the benefits and observed my clothes fitting loser, yeah, I still hate it.
 On a good note, I've gotten to be pretty close with my trainer, and he loves to hear the stories about my debaucherous life.
-Actually, my life is pretty tame now, compared to what it once was, but he's married, so any news of my ignorance, he's always happy to hear about.
+Actually, my life is pretty boring these days, compared to what it once was, but he's married, so any news of my ignorance, he's always happy to hear about.

 As I stepped in, he said to me "this is going to be a tough workout, you're going to hate me."
 I low key feel like he takes joy in hearing me whine about not wanting to do whatever he tells me to do.
 He told me that today would be a cardio workout that focused on balance.
 He had one of those workout tools I'd seen, that's half ball, the other half is flat, known as a BOSU ball.
 I'd seen those things frequently, but never stopped to figure out what they were.